Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: REINFORCE-OPT and Convergence Analysis

-In our main theorem, we use the ODE method in stochastic approximation theory to prove that the REINFORCE algorithm asymptotically finds a local optimum of $\bm{\theta}$ for any pre-selected positive integers $L$ and $T$.
-For this purpose we rewrite the updating rule (\ref{REINFORCE}) as
+In this section, we use the ODE method in stochastic-approximation theory to prove that REINFORCE-OPT asymptotically finds a local optimum of $\bm{\theta}$ for any pre-selected positive integers $L$ and $T$.
+For this purpose, we rewrite the updating rule (\ref{REINFORCE}) as